If you look how most people handle the subject „new media“/“social media“/ messenger, you can hardly believe it.

 What do you actually know about WhatsApp?

 This is a question everybody should aks himself.
 The founder of WhatsApp, Jan Koum, does not show any kind of data of him on social media or the internet.
 Nothing.
 It seems that data protection and privacy is important to him.
 Hold that thought for a minute… 🙂

-He has neither a Facebook Profile (WhatsApp was sold in 2014 for 19 Billion USD to Facebook), nor does WhatsApp shows the exact location of the corporate headquarter. all intreview requests of Journalits have been denied from WhatsApp.
+He has neither a Facebook Profile (WhatsApp was sold in 2014 for 19 Billion USD to Facebook), nor does WhatsApp shows the exact location of the corporate headquarter.
+All interview requests of journalists have been denied from WhatsApp.
 There is a report on the German TV about the founder of WhatsApp and the business practice of WhatsApp.
-Obvioulsy only in German:
+Obviously only in German:

 If I use a phone from my company and use WhatsApp on it, do I need to delet it now?

 Legally: In Europe – Yes.
+Because of GDPR.
 See the short video of the magazine Chip und Focus Online (in German) about it: